Physics-50/Module-1/README.md

 <details>
 <summary markdown='span'> Click to expand </summary>

 Take a look a the raw markdown file for how to format the "\<details>" tag.
-Inside of these tags Latex will not be marked down as an inline equation using the "$$ ... $$" markup, and you should use "\\( ... \\)" instead.

 </details>